 History of Matcha and Green Tea

-Matcha and green tea have been part of East Asian culture for centuries.
+Matcha and green tea have been part of East Asian and Japanese culture for centuries.
 Legend alleges that green tea was discovered by accident in China in 2737 BC when tea leaves fell unseen into Emperor Shennong’s cup of hot water while he was traveling.

 During the Tang Dynasty (618-907), tea master Lu Yu wrote The Classic of Tea.